otatebe/chfs/doc/chfuse.1.md

 : one of server addresses

 CHFS_CHUNK_SIZE
-: chunk size
+: chunk size.
+Default is 4 KiB.

 CHFS_RDMA_THRESH
-: RDMA transfer used when the size is larger than CHFS_RDMA_THRESH
+: RDMA transfer is used when the size is larger than or equel to CHFS_RDMA_THRESH.
+Default is 2 KiB.

 CHFS_RPC_TIMEOUT_MSEC
-: RPC timeout in milliseconds
+: RPC timeout in milliseconds.
+Default is 0 (no timeout).

 CHFS_LOG_PRIORITY:
-: max log priority to report
+: maximum log priority to report.
+Default is notice.